Air Force One (film): Novelization

 A novelization of the film was published in June 1997 by author Max Allan Collins.
 Although the book has the same central plot and outcomes as the film, its main storyline has additional scenes and lines not in the film.
 The book develops characters more than the film.
 Marshall is described as possessing a smile that is described in the novel as "the most valuable weapon in his public relations arsenal" (p.
 11).
-He promotes an interventionist line on foreign policy and a strong stance against terrorism (met with political opposition from opposition Speaker of the House, Franklin Danforth, in the novel).
+He promotes an interventionist line on foreign policy and a strong stance against terrorism (met with political opposition from opposition Speaker of the House Franklin Danforth in the novel).
 He is described as a first-term President, up for re-election later on in the year that the film is set in.
 Marshall's home state is Iowa.
 A two-term former governor of Iowa in the novel, he first campaigns in the film for the US House.

 He graduated from University of Iowa in the early 1970s in the novel and may also have attended the University of Notre Dame.
-His senior Staff and Cabinet include Vice President Kathryn Bennett (former congresswoman and trial attorney from New Jersey), Chief of Staff Lloyd Shepherd (an old friend from U of I), National Security Advisor Jack Doherty, Secretary of Defense Walter Dean, Deputy NSA Director Thomas Lee, Deputy Press Secretary Melanie Mitchell, Chairman of the Joint Chiefs Northwood, Air Force General Greeley (under whom Marshall served in Vietnam).
+His senior Staff and Cabinet include Vice President Kathryn Bennett (former congresswoman and trial attorney from New Jersey), Chief of Staff Lloyd Shepherd (an old friend from U of I), National Security Advisor Jack Doherty, Secretary of Defense Walter Dean, Deputy NSA Director Thomas Lee, Deputy Press Secretary Melanie Mitchell, Chairman of the Joint Chiefs Northwood, and Air Force General Greeley (under whom Marshall served in Vietnam).
 His Party is Republican in the novel.

 Marshall is described in the novel as "a moderate-Republican version of Bill Clinton, minus the womanizing reputation, and without a hint of personal or professional scandal" (p.
 99–100).
-Korushunov's family is expanded upon, and it is revealed that Korushunov is not his real name.
+Korshunov's family is expanded upon, and it is revealed that Korshunov is not his real name.
 Unlike the movie, Gibbs's identity as the traitor is not revealed until the end of the book.
 It also hints at his motivation: "What he did remember, as he sipped his coffee, was that he knew these men, had worked with these men, and it was a damn shame they had to die so that he could be wealthy."
-Korushunov later tells Marshall he "paid" him off.
-It also presents a slightly alternative ending: in the novel, Air Force One crashes in the Russian countryside, but in the film, it crashes into the Caspian Sea.
+Korshunov later tells Marshall he "paid" him off.
+It also presents a slightly alternative ending: in the novel, Air Force One crashes in the Russian countryside, whereas in the film, it crashes into the Caspian Sea.